-By Francis Leclerc, Head Of Americas- It’s a tough environment for trading at the moment.
-Margins are being squeezed across the board to the extent that some major investment banks are completely withdrawing from certain asset classes upon discovering they are not making a profit.
-This stems from banks not having a holistic understanding of trading costs.
+By Francis Leclerc, Head Of Americas- Although revenues have jumped from the spike in trading activity, it’s been a tough environment for trading in recent years.
+Margins have been squeezed across the board to the extent that some major investment banks are completely withdrawing from certain asset classes upon discovering they are not making a profit.
+This stems from banks not having a holistic understanding of trading costs, which begs the question how the current climate is affecting operations.
 Now is the time to review costs and implement savings and a cloud-based model should be part of the strategy that gives them that much-needed boost.

 Trading is increasingly a rat race for the best software – gone are the days when trades were executed on noisy trading floors.
 It manages everything from analysis to execution and allows banks to squeeze all possible profit from trading, which, in today’s landscape, is more important than ever.
 However, as it stands, banks will usually install trading software and then manage it themselves.
 Although, this has been practical historically, now this presents several problems which are sometimes overlooked by firms.

 The main problem is the convoluted infrastructure.
 For the most part, the software across the trading desks is not uniform and there are numerous applications being used across the bank.
 These siloed systems need constant support and maintenance, which can put a real strain on internal IT teams.
 Each piece of software will have its own intricacies for the team to understand, so it’s difficult for them to keep all these systems up and running always efficiently.
 It requires constant nurturing which comes at an operational cost that will be eating into the bank’s bottom line.